Harnessing the Power of the Body’s Immune System to Fight Cancer

 But cancer cells can be sneaky – sometimes they produce signals that disguise them and allow them to “hide” in the body, thwarting the immune system’s ability to find and kill them.
 This is when a type of immunotherapy known as CAR T-cell therapy may provide the immune system with the boost it needs to successfully treat certain cancers.

-“CAR T-cell therapy has a huge potential to cure leukemias and lymphomas,” says Marcos de Lima, MD, Director, Hematologic Malignancies and Stem Cell Transplant Program, UH Seidman Cancer Center.
+“CAR T-cell therapy has a huge potential to cure leukemias and lymphomas,” says Marcos de Lima, MD.
 “It’s not a widespread application yet, but the potential is huge.”

 What is CAR T-Cell Therapy?